principlesos/actions/set-envars/README.md

-# Get Deployment Credentials
+# Set Environment Variables

-This GitHub Action sets a number of envvars needed throughout the build process
+This GitHub Action sets a number of envvars needed throughout the principles build process

 ## General